 3. It genuinely was never issued

-None of those situations serve the committee well.
+None of those situations serves the committee well.

 An engagement letter is often the only document that clearly explains: